dscolby/CausalELM.jl/docs/src/index.md

     inference.
 *   CausalELM strives to be lightweight while still being powerful and therefore does not have external dependencies: all the functions it uses are in the Julia standard library.
+*   The other packages and many others mostly use techniques from one field.
+Instead, CausalELM incorporates a hodgepodge of ideas from statistics, machine learning, econometrics, and biostatistics.

 ### Installation
 CausalELM requires Julia version 1.7 or greater and can be installed from the REPL as shown